konakaji/ncs/README.md

 We did not test for the other environments, so please first try ```bash install_mac.sh```, and report if there are any errors.

 ## Usage
-### Important modules

 ```
+# At the project root
+export PYTHONPATH=`pwd`
 cd task
 python hydrogen.py
 ```

 ## Built With
-The following repositories are used:
+The following submodules are used:
 - https://github.com/konakaji/qwrapper
-  - For quantum circuit simulation.
 - https://github.com/konakaji/qswift
-  - For iid model.

 ## License

 This project is licensed under the MIT License - see the LICENSE.md file for details.

-## Acknowledgments

-- GPT model will be added soon.